 Even in a year awash with negative headlines, more than three quarters of moms in the U.S. have a positive outlook for the world their children will live in.

 That’s one of the key findings of a new study from The Research Moms at Edison Research.
-The full study, “Moms on the Future,” will debut live at the Marketing to Moms conference in NYC.
-The Research Moms are also hosting a live, free Webinar October 13th at 2 p.m. to present this exciting new data to the general public.
+The full study, “Moms on the Future,” originally presented at the Marketing to Moms conference and via webinar on October 13th is now available to view here.

 In the new study: when asked to imagine the lives of their children as adults, 60% of moms feel their children’s lives will be better than theirs.